aivot-digital/gover/README.md

 }
 ```

 You may setup your nginx to https.
-Please refere to [this guide](http://nginx.org/en/docs/http/configuring_https_servers.html).
+Please refer to [this guide](http://nginx.org/en/docs/http/configuring_https_servers.html).

 ### Run Gover
 After everything is set up, you can now run the Gover instance.